 Common symptoms we see at our San Diego clinic:

 Emergency signs (go to the ER immediately): sudden loss of bladder or bowel control, saddle anesthesia (loss of feeling in the groin), or rapid progression of leg weakness — these can indicate cauda equina syndrome and need urgent care.
-(Cleveland Clinic)

 At your first visit we perform: